-As a Shopify merchant, you will already have some form of inventory management in place for your online store.
+As a Shopify merchant, you will already some inventory management system features for your online store.
 Whether you sell 12 or 12,000 items a week, you want to keep a handle on everything in order to calculate your revenue, ensure customer needs are being met, and effectively manage any gaps in the process.

 Having a manual approach to inventory management could involve countless meetings, extensive personal management of employees, and rigorous interactions and alignment practices.
 Choosing to automate your inventory control, is basically akin to adding workforce optimization software to your business.
 It relieves your team of a lot of manual responsibility, ensuring that you are dealing with 100% accuracy at every turn.

-Shopify has an entire inventory management section devoted to keeping tabs on stock, order management, fulfilment, customers, etc. However, there are bolt-on services that can be used to heighten the capabilities of the software and automate processes even further.
+Shopify has an entire inventory management section devoted to keeping tabs on stock, order management, fulfilment, customers, —in other words, the key features of an inventory management system.
+However, there are bolt-on services that can be used to heighten the capabilities of the software and automate processes even further.

 Making use of inventory management software is the first step towards managing your inventory requirements.
-But each business is different, and so too are your inventory management needs.
-We have listed some of the more commonly used inventory management features in our ten essential inventory management software features every Shopify merchant needs.
+But each business is different, and so too are the inventory management tools and features you’ll need.
+We have put together an inventory management software features list, showing the ten essential components every Shopify merchant needs.

 1. Inventory Management

 Inventory management centralizes all basic inventory features that allow you to manage and control your stock.
-Shopify has this built into its software but there are additional applications that can add onto the in-built features to maximize the capabilities.
+Shopify has this built into its software but there are additional applications that can add onto the in-built features to maximize its power.

-Some of the inventory management software features that your business will make use of on a regular basis include, but are not limited to:
+Some of the inventory management software capabilities that your business will make use of on a regular basis include, but are not limited to:

 - Inventory information including product names, descriptions, and specifics